knocklabs/docs/pages/client-integration/authenticating-users.md

 ## Authentication (in development environments)

-In a Knock development environment you can freely use your public key to authenticate all users and do not need to implement any other security.
-That means you can get up and running like:
+In a Knock development environment you can freely use your public key to authenticate all users and do not need to implement any other security mechanisms.

+**Client SDK example**

 ```js
 import Knock from "@knocklabs/client";